What Is Fairness? On the Role of Protected Attributes and Fictitious Worlds: Workflow for Applied Use Case

 \paragraph{(3) Treatment function:} Finally, the treatment function $s(\wi) = s(f(\vi, \zi))$ must be defined normatively.
 Again, this results from a societal or expert discussion regarding the use case at hand.
 In the COMPAS example, a binary decision on concrete treatment might be made using a threshold on the recidivism probability, where the threshold varies between different types of crime.
 In the credit example, a binary decision on granting credit might be made using a threshold on the probability of default, where the threshold varies between different amounts of credit.
 In the tax rate example, the decision only relies on observable features and is subject to regular political discussion.\\

-Once these questions are answered, algorithms as outlined in Section \ref{sec:FiND-algo} can be used to approximate the FiND world via warping.
-Then, warped-world data are used to train ML models and to predict from these trained ML models for new, unseen individuals.\\
+Once these questions are answered, algorithms as outlined in Section \ref{sec:implementation} can be used to approximate the FiND world via warping.
+Then, warped-world data are used to train ML models and to predict from these trained ML models for new, unseen individuals -- after warping their feature vector.\\